 Identify and analyze the factors that drive the land-use decisions of each group of deforestation agents in order to identify the proximate causes of deforestation.
 First describe and, where possible, quantify the deforestation drivers (e.g., prices of agricultural, mineral, timber or other commodities, costs of agricultural inputs, population density and growth and rural wages).
-Second, describe drivers that explain the location of deforestation (access to forests, slope, proximity to markets, proximity to existing or industrial facilities, proximity to existing settlements, land management type).
+Second, describe drivers that explain the location of deforestation (access to forests, slope, proximity to markets, proximity to existing industrial facilities or settlements, land management type).